Master of Global Management

 Program Overview

-The Master of Global Management at NIT is developed using Arizona State University’s (ASU) curriculum and offers a dual degree pathway (1+1) with both NIT and Thunderbird School of Global Management at Arizona State University (ASU).
+The Master of Global Management at NIT is developed using Arizona State University’s curriculum and offers a 1+1 pathway with Thunderbird School of Global Management at Arizona State University (ASU).

 Course Curriculum